tobias-weiss-ai-xr/opendesk-edu/docs/university-apps-concept.md

 > **Note**: This document describes the original 4 university services (ILIAS, Moodle, BigBlueButton, OpenCloud). openDesk Edu now includes **13 education services**.
 For the complete list, see [README.md](../README.md).

-**Philipps-Universität Marburg**
+**Philipps-Universität OpenDesk**

 ## Introduction

 OpenDesk is an open-source, Kubernetes-based digital workplace suite originally designed for German public administration.
-At the University of Marburg (Philipps-Universität Marburg), we are extending OpenDesk beyond its government origins to serve as a **unified digital workplace for higher education**.
+At the University of OpenDesk (Philipps-Universität OpenDesk), we are extending OpenDesk beyond its government origins to serve as a **unified digital workplace for higher education**.
 This initiative integrates university-specific applications—such as learning management systems (LMS), video conferencing, and file sharing—alongside the standard OpenDesk suite, providing a seamless, single sign-on (SSO) experience for students, faculty, and staff.

 This document explores the vision, architecture, technical decisions, and challenges of integrating university applications into OpenDesk.
 It is intended for a technical audience, particularly those attending LinuxTag, and demonstrates the power of open-source composability in adapting a government-focused platform for education.